girlbossceo/conduwuit/docs/deploying/docker.md

 ### Build using a Dockerfile

-The Dockerfile provided by Conduit has two stages, each of which creates an image.
+The Dockerfile provided by conduwuit has two stages, each of which creates an image.

 1. **Builder:** Builds the binary from local context or by cloning a git revision from the official repository.
 2. **Runner:** Copies the built binary from **Builder** and sets up the runtime environment, like creating a volume to persist the database and applying the correct permissions.